-Most power tools now feature a cordless option that can offer several benefits that the corded version does not.
+Some manufacturers now produce a cordless option that can offer several benefits that the corded version does not.
 Cordless rotary tools are more versatile and allow the user to get into tight areas that corded tools just can’t.
 Their easy use makes it simple to quickly grab the rotary tool to touch up a larger project without having to search for an outlet or an extension cord.

 However, corded models are still around for a reason.
 Cordless rotary tools tend to have lower RPMs and a lower power output.
-Their cordless design also means that at some point they will need to be charged.
-For a full day of work, that means dragging a charger around with you and finding an outlet to plug it in.
-If you are going to need to bring a cord and search for power outlets anyway, then the corded rotary tool is the more powerful option without the hassle of remembering to charge between uses.
-Consider your work style and work site to decide which is best.
+Their cordless design also means that at some point they will need charging.
+For a full day of work, that means dragging a charger around and finding an outlet to plug it in.

 Range of Accessories

 The accessories for a rotary tool are many and varied in their purpose and design.
-Buffing or polishing bits need just a bit of wax or polish to make almost any surface shine.
-Carbide bits and cutting wheels can be used for etching, carving, or cutting straight through metal.
-Rotary tools also come with some more familiar pieces, such as drill bits and sanding drums for the more ordinary projects on your to-do list.
+Buffing or polishing bits need a small amount of wax or polish to make almost any surface shine.
+Carbide bits and cutting wheels can etch, carve, or cut straight through metal.
+Rotary tools also come with some more familiar pieces, such as drill bits and sanding drums for the more ordinary projects on a to-do list.

 For the artistic hobbyist, diamond point wheels can carve, etch, and engrave glass, while a more practical accessory, like a sharpening wheel or wire wheel, can sharpen metals or remove rust from metal surfaces.
 When considering which rotary tool kit is best, it may be safer to opt for a larger kit with more accessories, rather than settling for a smaller kit.